eecs489staff/a4-static-router/README.md

 <a name="code-overview"></a>
 ## Code Overview

+You will be writing a C++ library called `RouterLib`.
+The CMake files have already been set up for you, and this library is defined.

+Usually, libraries will expose interfaces and factory methods for users of the library to use.
+They will also contain implementation details that govern how the different classes are implemented, which tend to be hidden from the final users.
+RouterLib defines interfaces for what a `RoutingTable` and `StaticRouter` should be able to do.
+In this case, a `RoutingTable` manages routing entries and network interfaces, while a `StaticRouter` can handle packets that come in.

+An example of this that you will use is the `IPacketSender` interface.
+Taking a look at the file, an `IPacketSender` lets a user send a packet on an interface.
+To illustrate why interfaces are nice, let's look at the code that runs (we encourage you to actually peruse to code to understand how your code will be used).

+You will notice that we create a `BridgeSender` class that communicates with POX over WebSockets using Boost Beast, using a WebSocketStream provided by `BridgeClient` that uses a Boost AsyncIO context.
+The BridgeClient defines two event handlers that read network packets as serialized Protobuf objects, which it... **doesn't that all sound so complicated?**

+Thanks to the interface, you don't have to think about any of that. `IPacketSender` describes the part that's relevant to you, which is that it allows you to send packets on an interface.

 ### Classes

 **Note:** You can and should modify the provided classes as you need (please don't try to write all your code in the `handlePacket` function for the `StaticRouter`).
-You are even free to modify/delete all of the starter code.
+You are even free to modify/delete almost all of the starter code.
+However, we expect that all of your work will take place in `src/RouterLib/detail`.

-The only requirements are that:
-- The `IPacketSender.h` file is not modified.
-- The `IArpCache.h` file is not modified.
-- The `IRoutingTable.h` file is not modified.
-- The signatures of `StaticRouter`'s constructor and `handlePacket` function are not modified.

-You may find it helpful to look at the `IArpCache.h` and `RoutingTable.h` classes to understand the different structures and functions you will be working with.
+The only requirement is that you may not modify any of the files in `src/RouterLib` outside of the `detail` folder.
+You should take a look at the interface files to understand what you will be implementing.

 #### The Router (`StaticRouter.h/cpp`)
 You must implement the forwarding logic in `StaticRouter.cpp`.
 The router is a simple router that forwards packets based on a static routing table.
 The router will receive raw Ethernet frames and process the packets just like a real router, then forward them to the correct outgoing interface.